All Collections

 You can now annotate all document formats that our viewer handles (pdf, doc, docx, xlsx, pptx, dwg and dgn).

-We've also improved the full screen mode so that annotations can be added while viewing documents in full screen.
+We have also improved the full screen mode so that annotations can be added while viewing documents in full screen.

 Did this answer your question?